mmontalbo/grim_rust/wip.md

   wraps the viewer in headless mode through `steam-run`, so CI (or this assistant) can diff decoded vs rendered frames without a real window while borrowing Steam's GPU runtime.
+- Runtime spike: allow `_actors.lua` and `_objects.lua` to execute inside the embedded host so Manny boots with the real object tables; log the resulting actor/object mutations to guide the next round of bindings for menu helpers and control globals.